-The device features a software controlled hook switch Relay Drive output and a Ring Detector circuit, which continue to function when the device is in Powersave mode.
-When a line voltage reversal or ringing signal is detected, the Ring Detector Circuit can provide an interrupt which can be used to wake up the host μ Controller.
+The CMX869B features a software controlled output to drive a hook switch relay and a ring detector block that continues to function when the device is in Powersave mode.
+When a line voltage reversal or ringing signal is detected, the ring detector circuit provides an interrupt that can wake up the host μController.